dioscolective11/1571-agri/README.md

 Now Available:

-Datasets of Soil and Water (Geological and water departments)
+1.Datasets of Soil and Water (Geological and water departments)

-Solution Images using simulation
+2.Solution Images using simulation

-Expected Outcomes
+3.Expected Outcomes

-Hardware Designs
+4.Hardware Designs